michelesr/thesis/src/ci.md

 In this `docker-compose.yml` the `image` declarations are replaced with `build`, and path for the Dockerfile with the build instructions are provided for every application component image.
-To avoid conflicts with the original Docker Compose file, this configuration file can be called `docker-compose-ci.yml`.
+To avoid conflicts with the original Docker Compose file, this configuration file is called `docker-compose-ci.yml`.
 The ports used for the development are removed.

 The `settings.env` has been replaced with `settings_ci.env` in some components